Tamworth girl 'excited' over first running blade prosthetic

 Mrs Eldred said her daughter had described it as a "dream come true" and the "best present ever".

-Amelia's left leg was amputated in 2017, after being diagnosed with bone cancer.
+Amelia's left leg was amputated in 2017 after she was diagnosed with bone cancer.

 Part of her limb was reattached backwards in a procedure known as rotationplasty so her ankle joint could work as a knee.

-While Amelia is on now on her third prosthetic leg, as she continues to grow, her previous ones made it difficult to do "things like jumping and running" her mother said.
+While Amelia is on now on her third prosthetic leg as she continues to grow, her previous ones made it difficult to do things including jumping and running, her mother said.

 "There's not the spring and the bounce in the foot," Mrs Eldred said.